The Justice Innovations team is specially equipped with deep expertise in tech and law:

 Assistant District Attoney (ret.)

 Steve has served and a trial attorney for the U.S. Department of Justice.
 He has been the Division Chief of Public Integrity, Major Offender and DA for Training Divisions.
 He’s tried over 250 jury trials, including 3 death penalty capital murders and several high profile cases.
 He has also handled cases from the Trial bureau, JP Court, Juvenile, Civil Rights, Intake, Police Integrity, White Collar Fraud and the Drug Task Force Divisions.
 Steve has specialized in training attorneys and law enforcement personnel.
 He is currently an adjunct professor at the University of Houston Law School.
 He has taught continuing legal education classes for State and Federal prosecutors, where he has spoken on various topics including, Arson, Fraud, Accomplice Witnesses, Expert Witnesses, Trial Preparation, and Legal Ethics.
-He has also taught for the Houston Police Department Academy, the University of Houston Police Academy, the Houston Fire Academy, the Harris County Sheriff’s Office, the Harris County Fire Marshal’s Office, the cities of Bellaire, Missouri City, West University Place and Humble Police Departments, the National College of District Attorneys, the NICB and Bureau of Alcohol, Tobacco and Firearms.
+He has also taught for Police Department Academies, Fire Department Academies, Sheriff’s Offices, and multiple city Police Departments, the National College of District Attorneys, the NICB and Bureau of Alcohol, Tobacco and Firearms.

 John Brewer, JD